crosleythomas/blog/posts/tf_start_to_finish/setup.md

 source env/bin/activate

 # Install TensorFlow
-pip3 install tensorflow-gpu # with GPU -- additional setup steps need to be taken for GPU support (coming soon). pip3 install tensorflow # without GPU
+pip3 install tensorflow # without GPU -- you probably want to start with this one pip3 install tensorflow-gpu # with GPU -- additional setup steps need to be taken for GPU support (coming soon)

 # Install Jupyter
 pip3 install jupyter